zheminzhou/SPARSE/docs/output.rst

 Output for 'sparse report'
 -------------------------------
-sparse report combines multiple 'sparse query' runs together into a tab-delimited text file, and tries to identify potential pathogens in the predictions.
+sparse report combines multiple 'sparse predict' runs together into a tab-delimited text file, and tries to identify potential pathogens in the predictions.

 .. code-block:: bash